-From inception through December 31, 2017, we financed our operations through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
-In the second quarter of 2017, we completed a private placement to purchase shares of our common stock, securing approximately \$3.7 million in additional capital through the issuance of securities.
-Additionally, we received gross proceeds of approximately \$5.0 million in connection with our March 2017 ATM Program.
+From inception through December 31, 2019, we financed our operations primarily through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
 As we have not generated any revenue from the commercial sale of our products to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital in order to fund our immediate general corporate activities and, thereafter, to fund our research and development, including our long-term plans for clinical trials and new product development.
-For example, in October 2017 we entered into a Common Stock Sales Agreement with H.C.
-Wainwright & Co., LLC, or Wainwright, to create an additional at-the-market equity program.
 We may seek to raise additional funds through various potential sources, such as equity and debt financings, or through strategic collaborations and license agreements.
-We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or if such funds become available to us, that such additional financing will be sufficient to meet our needs.
+We can give no assurances that we will be able to secure such additional sources of funds to support our operations, complete our clinical trials or if such funds become available to us, that such additional financing will be sufficient to meet our needs.
 Moreover, to the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution, and debt financing, if available, may involve restrictive covenants.
-To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates, or grant licenses on terms that may not be favorable to us.
+To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that may not be favorable to us.